 Two special status plant species were observed within the study area: Lewis' evening primrose (Camissoniopsis lewisii) and south coast branching phacelia (Phacelia ramosissima var. austrolitoralis).
-Although the study area does not include areas that are typically considered to be suitable habitat for the Lewis' evening primrose, the species was observed within disturbed / annual brome grassland, which accounts for 114.38 acres of the study area.
+Lewis' evening primrose was observed within disturbed / annual brome grassland, which accounts for 114.38 acres of the study area.
 There are 8.46 acres of suitable habitat in the form of Silver Dune Lupine-Mock Heather Scrub for the south coast branching phacelia within the study area.
 Although not afforded federal status pursuant to the federal Endangered Species Act, or state status under the California Endangered Species Act, these two plant species are designated as List 3 on the California Native Plant Society List of Rare and Endangered Plants.
 List 3 plants are those for which the California Native Plant Society has determined that additional information is needed.